drchiodo/hassio_youtube_sensor/README.md

 **⭐ If this sensor is useful to you, consider starring the repository!**

-**🎯 Now with modern UI configuration and multi-language support - no more YAML editing required!**
+**🎯 Now with configurable scan intervals, multi-language support, and modern UI configuration!**